kellyliyichen/eGFR_450k/example_data/README.md

-The dataset here is for demonstration only and should not be used to run.
+The dataset here is only for demonstrating the input format and should not be used for running.

 ### meth_eg.txt
 Methylation level matrix.